Tight Analysis of Priority Queuing Policy for Egress Traffic: Model Description

 \section{Model Description}

 In this section, we formally define the problem studied in this paper.
 Our model consists of $m$ queues, each with a buffer of size $B$.
 The size of a packet is unit, which means that each buffer can store up to $B$ packets simultaneously.
 Each packet is associated with one of $m$ values $\alpha_{i}$ ($1\leq i\leq m$), which represents the priority of this packet where a packet with larger value is of higher priority.
 Without loss of generality, we assume that $\alpha_{1} = 1$, $\alpha_{m} = \alpha$, and $\alpha_{1} \leq \alpha_{2} \leq \cdots \leq \alpha_{m}$.
 The $i$th queue is denoted $Q^{(i)}$ and is also associated with its priority value $\alpha_{i}$.
 An arriving packet with the value $\alpha_{i}$ is stored in $Q^{(i)}$.
-We assign index numbers $1$ through $B$ to each position of a queue from the head to the tail in increasing order.
-The $j$th position of $Q^{(i)}$ is called the $j$th {\em cell}.

-An input for this model is a sequence of events.
-Each {\em event} is an {\em arrival event} or a {\em scheduling event}.
-At an arrival event, a packet $p$ arrives at one of $m$ queues, and the packet is {\em accepted} to the buffer when the corresponding queue has free space.
+An input for this model is a sequence of {\em events}.
+Each event is an {\em arrival event} or a {\em scheduling event}.
+At an arrival event, a packet arrives at one of $m$ queues, and the packet is {\em accepted} to the buffer when the corresponding queue has free space.
 Otherwise, it is {\em rejected}.
 If a packet is accepted, it is stored at the tail of the corresponding queue.
 At a scheduling event, an online algorithm selects one non-empty queue and transmits the packet at the head of the selected queue.
+We assume that any input contains enough scheduling events to transmit all the arriving packets in it.
+That is, any algorithm can certainly transmit a packet stored in its queue.
+Note that this assumption is common in the buffer management problem.
+(See e.g.~\cite{MG10}.)
+The {\em gain} of an algorithm is the sum of the values of transmitted packets.
+Our goal is to maximize it.
+The gain of an algorithm $ALG$ for an input $\sigma$ is denoted by $V_{ALG}(\sigma)$.
+If $V_{ALG}(\sigma) \geq V_{OPT}(\sigma)/c$ for an arbitrary input $\sigma$, we say that $ALG$ is $c$-{\em competitive}, where $OPT$ is an optimal offline algorithm for $\sigma$.